Strange Air Conditioner Smells

 If your air conditioner smells like skunk spray or rotten eggs, you may have a gas leak.
 Shut off your gas supply immediately.
 Then, call the gas utility to alert them to the problem.

-A foul-smelling air conditioner is usually caused by a dead animal in the AC system.
+A foul-smelling air conditioner can be caused by a dead animal in the AC system.
 Birds, rodents, and insects can crawl into your ductwork, get trapped, and die.
 The rotten smell when your air conditioner is running is the distinct smell of a decomposing critter.

 If you smell a dead animal in your air ducts, call a technician.
 Removing the carcass yourself can be tricky, and you may damage your ductwork if you’re not careful.